RDycore/RDycore/docs/developer/ceed.md

 # RDycore SWE physics with CEED

 Here we describe the RDycore's implemetation of 2D shallow water equation (SWE) that uses [libCEED](https://github.com/CEED/libCEED).
-The combination of PETSc and libCEED provides ***algorithimic and hardware protability***.
+The combination of PETSc and libCEED provides RDDycore algorithimic and hardware protability.

 - RDycore uses PETSc's `TS` solvers that provide support for multiple time-integrators such as forward euler, RK4, etc., which can be selected at run time (e.g. `--ts_type euler`, `--ts_type rk4`, etc).
 - The use libCEED allows RDycore to compute the RHS-function for the explicit time-integrators on CPU or GPU, which can also be selected at runtime via